JasperFx/jasper/documentation/documentation/bootstrapping/index.md

 <!--title:Bootstrapping-->

-To configure and bootstrap a Jasper application, you are primarily interacting with just a handful of types:

-1. `JasperRuntime` - this manages the lifecycle of a Jasper application from bootstrapping to cleanly shutting down the application and releasing resources.
-It also exposes the underlying IoC container for the application and several members that just provide information about the running application
-1. `JasperRegistry` - this class is used to configure all the options of a Jasper application
-1. `JasperAgent` - a static helper for bootstrapping and managing a `JasperRuntime` from a console application.
-See <[linkto:documentation/bootstrapping/console]> for more information
-1. `IWebHostBuilder.UseJasper()` or `IApplicationBuilder.AddJasper()` - extension methods provided to add Jasper to an ASP.Net Core application.
-See <[linkto:documentation/bootstrapping/aspnetcore]> for more information.
+<[info]>
+Jasper uses the ASP.Net Core `IWebHostBuilder` infrastructure internally for bootstrapping now, even for idiomatic Jasper bootstrapping.
+<[/info]>

+All the examples in this page are using the default, "in the box" options for Jasper.
+To see what else can be configured or added to a Jasper application, see the folling topics:

+<[TableOfContents]>

+Jasper has its own idiomatic bootstrapping that is shown in a section below, but if you're already comfortable with ASP.Net Core, you can just use the `IWebHostBuilder` mechanism you already know and love to fire up a Jasper application in memory like so:

+<[sample:simplest-aspnetcore-bootstrapping]>

+More likely though, you'll want to run a Jasper-ized ASP.net Core application from a command line application.
+Jasper goes all in on command line tooling with quite a bit of its own diagnostics, so naturally it comes with a first class citizen for bootstrapping and executing from the command line with `JasperAgent` like so:

+<[sample:simplest-aspnetcore-run-from-command-line]>

-If you do not need to override or add to any of Jasper's default configuration, you can happily bootstrap a `JasperRuntime` like this:
+Or using Jasper's own idiomatic bootstrapping, you can happily bootstrap a `JasperRuntime` (Jasper's equivalent of ASP.net Core's `IWebHost`) like this:

 <[sample:Bootstrapping-Basic]>

 Which is just syntactical sugar for:

 <[sample:Bootstrapping-Basic2]>

+And likewise, to run a Jasper application from a command line application, you can again use `JasperRuntime` like so:

+<[sample:simplest-idiomatic-command-line]>

 This option might be enough to do some useful things with Jasper as a command executor at the least, but more likely you'll want to add other elements to your system like additional services to the <[linkto:documentation/ioc;title=underlying IoC container]>, <[linkto:documentation/messaging/configuration;title=the messaging configuration]>, or <[linkto:documentation/bootstrapping/aspnetcore;title=ASP.Net Core middleware]>.